 Where are you going to use it?

 Can your kitchen accommodate that oven?
-Will you be traveling and therefore need a portable one?
+Will you be travelling and therefore need a portable one?
 Where in your vehicle will you place it for use?
 Will you be using a recreational vehicle (RV) or will you be camping?
 Or are you simply installing them right at the comfort of your kitchens?

 What power source will you use?